Business Books | Memoirs

 I was fortunate to find Tom when I was seeking editorial input for the second edition of my e-book, Seven Circles.
 The first edition was sadly outdated and hadn’t benefited from the kind of editing that Tom so aptly provided.
 His skills at the various levels of editing—ranging from semantics, punctuation, formatting, and grammar to the higher elevation of editing to enhance reader comprehension—made this edition a far superior work than I had envisioned.
 Tom offered highly professional, timely services, and he was responsive to me at every turn.
 He is a great value, and I highly recommend him for anyone who is seeking a seasoned and sensitive editor.
 Ernie Hubbard, author of Seven Circles (developmental edit)

 Step Six: You’ll look over the second draft.
 Having been over the first draft together, by the time we get to this step, we’ll already have made the major revisions, but I’ll attend to any additional tweaks you may want.
 Even left to my own devises, I’ll find a better word to put here, a more eloquent turn of phrase to include there.
-But neither of us will be the last to look at your manuscript before it leaves the nest.
+You’ll review those tweaks, of course, but neither of us will be the last to look at your manuscript before it leaves the nest.

 Tom Wallace is a versatile writer who’s able to adapt his tone to any project, from formal to conversational to humorous.
 He moves through the learning curve quickly and smoothly.
 I’ve never returned an assignment to him for any reason. —Paul Nutcher, Public Relations Manager, PRB Design Studio, Orlando, FL.